 The events on 28 March 2025 at Bath Abbey also marked a significant milestone in Norland’s 133-year history with the granting of permanent degree awarding powers, paving the way for its application for university title.

-The morning ceremony witnessed the graduation of the 145th cohort of students (Set 45), who proudly donned the Norland graduation gown in its symbolic colours of brown, blue, and gold to receive their BA (Hons) degree certificates adorned with Norland’s coat of arms.
+The morning ceremony witnessed the graduation of Set 145 (known during their training as Set 45), who proudly donned the Norland graduation gown in its symbolic colours of brown, blue, and gold to receive their BA (Hons) degree certificates adorned with Norland’s coat of arms.

-In the afternoon, the 144th cohort (Set 44) celebrated their graduation from the prestigious Norland diploma, having successfully completed 12 months in paid employment as Newly Qualified Nannies.
+In the afternoon, Set 144 (known during their training as Set 44) celebrated their graduation from the prestigious Norland diploma, having successfully completed 12 months in paid employment as Newly Qualified Nannies.
 The diploma graduands wore the iconic formal Norland uniform to receive their certificates and badges, officially earning the esteemed title of Norlander, or Norland Nanny.
 This title recognises their completion of both the degree and unique four-year skills-based diploma at Norland.

 Norland graduates throwing their caps in the air at their graduation ceremony in Bath Abbey